codophilic/Learn-Java/Java-I.md

 ```
 - **Usage**: Best used when the string content is not expected to change frequently, such as for string literals or small concatenations.
 - **Performance**: Since strings are immutable, every modification (like concatenation) creates a new object, which can be inefficient, especially in loops or when handling large amounts of data.

+##### Why are String Immutable?

+- **Security Purpose**: Strings are often used to store sensitive data like usernames, passwords, and file paths.
+Immutability prevents malicious modification of these values, enhancing the security of the application
+- **Performance and Efficiency**: Immutability allows Java to implement a string pool, a memory optimization that stores only one copy of each distinct string value.
+This reduces memory usage and improves performance when working with large numbers of strings.
+So even if the same string value are created multiple times, instead of creating every time a new objects, it will refer the same value from the string pool.

 #### Mutable (String Buffer, String Builder)